dxiDavid/React/social-media-dashboard/README.md

 ## Overview

-Thos challenge forced me to learn a lot of new concepts to get it to work.
+This challenge forced me to learn a lot of new concepts to get it to work.
 I enjoyed building it with ``CSS Grid`` since I'm now getting more comfortable using it.
 The layout would have been very difficult to do with ``Flexbox``

 ### The challenge